sharonmalio/stonewebdev/README.md

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This is a Progressive Website that connects the patients to the health providers through providing a chatting platform as well as providing a platform where patients can book appointments with the health providers.
+The system works to connect the patients to the overall system called stoneHMIS, a digital platform that has all the modules for a hospital right from when the patient checks in in a health faclity to when they check out.

 ## Installation using Composer

+To install this you will need zendframework.
 The easiest way to create a new Zend Framework project is to use [Composer](https://getcomposer.org/).
 If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).